 Of course.
 Be wary of the weight

 Do I have to carry all the food and kit for the whole six stages?

-No. You have to carry all the mandatory kit, and all your food for stage 1,2 and 3.
+No. You have to carry all the mandatory kit, and all your food for stage 1, 2 and 3.
 You will be handed your drop bag after stage 3.
-So, you should put all your stage 4-6 food, and any spare socks etc you may want in that drop bag.
+So, you should put all your stage 4-6 food (you could put your evening food for day 3 in this bag too), and any spare socks etc you may want in that drop bag.
 This will keep overall pack weight down.